Find out the skills employers in the teaching and education sector want and where you can find a job...

 For more information on entry requirements and relevant qualifications, see types of jobs.

-You could contact schools and colleges in your local area and ask them if they have any work experience opportunities, or if you can observe lessons.
+You could also contact schools and colleges in your local area and ask them if they have any work experience opportunities, or if you can observe lessons.
 You could also volunteer at youth clubs or after-school clubs.

 Your university may offer mentoring schemes or options to participate in school-based work experience.
 You may need a Disclosure and Barring Service (DBS) check before you can do this and you should allow time to get this done.